nasrinjp/ec2-connect/README.md

 # EC2-connect
-You can log in to Windows Server or Linux Server EC2 instances without password.
+You can log in to Windows Server or Linux Server EC2 instances from your Windows PC without password.

 ## Prerequisites
+This scripts can be executed in your Windows PC or Windows Server EC2 instances.

 ### Environment
 This script is available in the following versions.